 August in Iceland still keeps a lot of the summer warmth lingering, and the weather is still very calm with the occasional wind and rain.
 With August temperatures holding around 10°C, you will feel a little bit of a nip in the air.
 However, if you’re sporting a jacket that can hold off the wind, and maybe a warm hat, then you won’t be bothered by the weather at all.

 The real autumn in Iceland starts somewhere in September when the temperatures drop to around 7°C and the weather becomes more hectic.
 At this point, you’d want to have an extra layer of clothing on to keep the cold at bay, but you can still enjoy a lot of outdoor activities without getting too cold due to September's weather.

 Bordering on a winter month, October in Iceland is when the weather takes a turn.
-You can expect the temperature to drop to 3-4°C and the weather mostly consists of hard wind and a lot of rain.
+You can expect the temperature to drop to 3-4°C and the weather in October mostly consists of hard wind and a lot of rain.
 At the end of October, you might also get the chance to experience the snow-mixed rains, which are basically rain, but heavier and much colder.

 Driving in the Fall

 First and foremost: the vast majority of roads will still be open for the beginning of the fall season.
 The F-roads usually close around the end of September, so it’s a good idea to keep off the highlands after that.
 However, you will still be able to safely have a trip around the island without any major issues.